Pljuni i zapjevaj moja Jugoslavijo: Accolades and retrospective reaction

-In addition to its successful commercial performance, over the decades since its release, Pljuni i zapjevaj moja Jugoslavijo made a number of Yugoslav pop-rock all-time lists in different categories.
+In addition to its successful commercial performance, Pljuni i zapjevaj moja Jugoslavijo made a number of Yugoslav pop-rock all-time lists in different categories over the decades since its release.

 In the 1998 book YU 100: najbolji albumi jugoslovenske rok i pop muzike, Pljuni i zapjevaj moja Jugoslavijo was ranked 53rd on the list of 100 Greatest Yugoslav Rock and Pop Albums.

 In 2015, Pljuni i zapjevaj moja Jugoslavijo album cover was ranked 3rd on the 100 Greatest Album Covers of Yugoslav Rock list published by web magazine Balkanrock.

 Furthermore, the album gained retrospective significance in the context of the breakup of Yugoslavia and Yugoslav Wars.
 In 2016, looking back on Goran Bregović's overall career and specifically Pljuni i zapjevaj moja Jugoslavijo within it, Politika columnist Aleksandar Apostolovski wistfully opined that "due to seeing Yugoslavia as an inseparable part of his being, Bregović was convinced his own Partisan aesthetic dressed up in rock'n'roll arrangements, with even the Communist International's enforcer Svetozar Vukmanović Tempo taking part on the microphone, would stop the country's disintegration".